moduscreate/ATMlib/README.md

 P1
     Size  : 1 byte
     Name  : Volume
-    Range : [0:63] (u8) for channels 0,1,2 and [0,31] for channel 3 (noise)
+    Range : [0:127] (u8) to avoid clipping only values [0:31] should be used
-    Note  : The range can be exceeded to cause distortion intentionally
+    Note  : Clipping will occur when the sum of the volume over all channels exceeds 127.
 ```

 ##### Set square wave duty cycle